 On April 6th, 2016, the Department of Labor (DOL) released its much-anticipated final Conflict of Interest Rule, or more commonly referred to as the new “fiduciary rule.”
 (29 CFR Parts 2509, 2510, and 2550).
-The final rule significantly expands the scope of services that are considered fiduciary “investment advice” under the Employee Retirement Income Security Act (ERISA) and, therefore, expands the universe of advisors who will be deemed to be fiduciaries under ERISA and the Internal Revenue Code.
+The final rule significantly expands the scope of services that are considered fiduciary “investment advice” under the Employee Retirement Income Security Act (ERISA) and, therefore, expands the universe of advisers who will be deemed to be fiduciaries under ERISA and the Internal Revenue Code.
 The rule generally becomes applicable on April 10, 2017, with certain provisions being phased in by January 1, 2018.
-Although the final rule will primarily affect financial advisors to retirement plans, employers sponsoring or administering ERISA plans should be aware of key provisions that may affect their administrative and compliance obligations as well as costs to the plan.
+Although the final rule will primarily affect financial advisers to retirement plans, employers sponsoring or administering ERISA plans should be aware of key provisions that may affect their administrative and compliance obligations as well as costs to the plan.

 In addition, while government agencies are particularly focused on fiduciary responsibilities for retirement plans, it is a good time for plan sponsors to review their internal fiduciary governance practices and make any changes necessary to bring them into current best practices.

 The final rule expands the definition of what constitutes “investment advice” under Section 3(21) of ERISA.
 If one is providing investment advice for a fee to a plan or plan participants, then he or she is deemed to be a fiduciary under ERISA.
-Under the final rule, investment advice includes recommendations with respect to the investment of plan assets (e.g., buying, disposing or holding of securities or other investments) or investment management (e.g., investment policies or strategies, portfolio composition, selection of investment advisors or managers, recommendations on rollovers, transfers or distributions from a plan, etc.).
+Under the final rule, investment advice includes recommendations with respect to the investment of plan assets (e.g., buying, disposing or holding of securities or other investments) or investment management (e.g., investment policies or strategies, portfolio composition, selection of investment advisers or managers, recommendations on rollovers, transfers or distributions from a plan, etc.).
 The final rule also describes certain practices or communications that are not deemed to be investment advice, such as general information provided by a platform provider regarding its services and investment options, investment education, and general communications that are not directed toward particular plans or plan participants.
-Moreover, the final rule excludes certain sales pitches, advice from investment advisors to large plans (generally, those with at least $50 million in assets, but only if the plan has an independent fiduciary with financial expertise and the advisor has disclaimed being a fiduciary) or recommendations to plan fiduciaries from employees of the plan sponsor made under their normal employment duties and without additional direct or indirect compensation.
+Moreover, the final rule excludes certain sales pitches, advice from investment advisers to large plans (generally, those with at least $50 million in assets, but only if the plan has an independent fiduciary with financial expertise and the adviser has disclaimed being a fiduciary) or recommendations to plan fiduciaries from employees of the plan sponsor made under their normal employment duties and without additional direct or indirect compensation.

 Key Provisions for Employers